wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= TODO 2.1.3 =
+- Added a feature to allow the member to delete their accounts.

 = 2.1.2 =
 - Updated the membership subscription payment cancellation handler and made it more robust.
 - Added an option in the settings to reset the debug log files.